 ‘Everyone should read Emerald…’ André Naffis-Sahely, Ambit

-‘Ruth Padel is one our national treasures … Her latest book ranks as one of her greatest achievements to date.
+‘Ruth Padel is one of our national treasures … Her latest book ranks as one of her greatest achievements to date.
 In her poetry, the journey is the stepping stone to lyrical reflections on the human condition.
 Intense flights of geological and geographical fancy are anchored to the bedrock of real emotion.
 This is a moving memoir of her mother, who emerges as a jagged, charming character.
 Painting an intensely beautiful portrait of farewells, and grief, but also appealing humour, Padel has made great art out of her ingenious blending of lyric memoir, natural history, and travel.
-Everyone should read Emerald, it's as valuable as the title implies.’
+Everyone should read Emerald, as valuable as the title implies.’

 ‘A work of wild and generous imagination from a writer at the peak of her powers.’
 Sarah Westcott, The Poetry School

 A rich excavation of the truths and mysteries to be found in grief, of interest to any reader concerned with the limitations and beauty of the human condition.
 It is a tender honouring of the author’s mother and the particularities of her dying, with green as a ‘solace’ mined from deep seams of precious mineral and personal material, and a philosophical and personal quest into the inner landscape of grief.

 Padel’s finest writing of the inner life is animated with a kind of astonishing brio.
 Writing of mothers can become bogged down in particularities, or washed into generalities, but Padel creates a strong sense of Hilda as a tangible presence yet broadens this into a universal grief for the loss of The Mother.